-To delete a command, select the entry you want to remove and press the red button occurred business meetings and wedding dinners while helming a 60-foot single handed catamaran in a full gale!!
+To delete a command, select the entry you want to remove and press the Delete button.
+Delayed commands are a useful feature that lets you attend business meetings and wedding dinners while helming a 60-foot single handed catamaran in a full gale!!